Why Hands Only CPR Saves Lives

 - If alone, scream and yell for help to get attention while performing compressions.
 This is especially true if you are unable to contact EMS on your own.
 Even in today’s world, phone batteries do lose their charge.

-Statistically, every person will encounter someone that suffers cardiac arrest, and without the basic ability to perform hands only care, that person has a greater chance of dying than living.
-Instead of risking a life, work to save lives by knowing how to perform hands only CPR at the least.
+Statistically, every person will encounter someone that suffers cardiac arrest, and without the basic ability to perform hands-only care, that person has a greater chance of dying than living.
+Instead of risking life, work to save lives by knowing how to perform hands-only CPR at the least.
 Even without the benefits of medications and rescue breaths, fast and hard chest compressions can at least sustain a person until trained, professional medical responders arrive.
-Spread awareness of hands only care; save lives by repeating that simple sentence.
+Spread awareness of hands-only care; save lives by repeating that simple sentence.
 Push hard and fast in the center of the chest.

 Have you ever seen anyone collapse without any rhyme or reason?
 If so, were bystanders concerned or worried about how to best care for the person, or did they intervene with hands only care?
-Unless trained individuals were nearby, that would have been the best option to increase chances of survival.
-Spread awareness for the value of hands only CPR for those without CPR training, and for anyone with a higher risk of encountering people in cardiac arrest, encourage enrollment in an accredited program, such as the online program, listed here.
-CPR, even hands only CPR, does save lives and reduce the risk of permanent injury.
+Unless trained individuals were nearby, that would have been the best option to increase the chances of survival.
+Spread awareness for the value of hands-only CPR for those without CPR training, and for anyone with a higher risk of encountering people in cardiac arrest, encourage enrollment in an accredited program, such as the online program, listed here.
+CPR, even hands-only CPR, does save lives and reduce the risk of permanent injury.